bartfeenstra/betty/documentation/usage/extension/deriver.rst

 The *Deriver* extension
 =====================
-The :py:class:`betty.extension.Deriver` extension derives, or infers, events for people based on their existing events.
+The ``deriver`` extension derives, or infers, events for people based on their existing events.
 For example, we know that someone's final disposition, such as a burial or cremation, comes after their death.
 If a person has a *burial* event without a date, and a *death* event with a date of *January 1, 1970*, the Deriver will update the *burial* event with the date range *sometime after January 1, 1970*.